MalloD12/coding-excersice/README.md

 - Created a BaseTest class to address WebDriver configuration in which I decided to quite driver as part of a @AfterEach method, this was to avoid having to implement
 Logout flow.
+- To simplify test flow I've decided to keep moving forward on add bank account flow by not downloading the form.

 ### Project Download
 If SSH public key is set do: